thedaggerx/DaggerX/SECURITY.md

 ---

 ## 🔑 **The Role of the Developer Key**
-The **Developer Key** is the core of DaggerX's security model.
+The **Developer Key** is the core of DaggerX V3's security model.
 - It is **exclusively used** for:
   - **Password Hashing:** Salting and peppering.
   - **Message Encryption:** Key derivation and authentication.
 - **Without the correct developer key:**
   - No data can be decrypted or verified.
   - No password can be validated.

 ---

 ## ⚠️ **What Could Go Wrong?**
-DaggerX is cryptographically secure, but human error can compromise your entire system.
+DaggerX V3 is cryptographically secure, but human error can compromise your entire system.

 ### 1. **Key Exposure**
 - **Risk:** Storing keys in plain text, source code, or insecure locations.